COSHH Stores – Hazardous Substance Storage

 - Germs That Cause Diseases Such As Leptospirosis & Germs Used In Labs

-Hazardous substances refer to individual chemical substances as well as preparations that include a mixture of one or more such as paint, cleaning materials and pesticides.
+Hazardous substances refer to individual chemical substances as well as preparations that include a mixture of one or more such as paint, solvents, cleaning materials, pesticides and gas cylinders.

 However, these regulations do not cover lead, asbestos and radioactive substances, with these being subject to their own specific regulations.
 As well as using chemicals, some manufacturing processes may also create substances which could be harmful to employees, contractors and other people.